odoo/odoo/addons/stock/doc/stock.rst

 Returns
 ========================

 It is possible to create a return on a done picking.
 This wizard will propose to return everything that is still in the destination location.
+If it can't find stock from the original move, it will create negative quants.

 ======================